 With smart planning and predictions, analysis of workplace safety standards and removal of operational bottlenecks along the value chain, an AI-based system ensures workers and material safety.
-AI can immediately identify common issues and update operators accordingly to protect the health of its employees.
+AI in logistics and supply chain management can immediately identify common issues and update operators accordingly to protect the health of its employees.
 With such feedback and proactive maintenance, companies can respond quickly and take necessary actions to keep the warehouse a safe place to work.

 3. Increased Revenue Growth by Reducing Operation Costs

 According to a McKinsey & Company survey, 63% of respondents saw increased revenue growth by integrating AI into their supply chain management.
 Efficient analysis and better network optimization are the main reasons behind the huge growth.

 From warehouse management to distribution centres, AI can make the various stages of the supply chain error-free, thus the most significant savings come from optimizing yield, energy, and throughput.

 By using AI in supply chain management, it is possible to reduce repetitive tasks, reduce unsatisfactory jobs, and increase productivity.
 Using technologies like reinforcement learning, unsupervised learning, and supervised learning, AI simplifies more complex procedures, resolving many warehouse issues more quickly and accurately than humans.
 These insights reduced the mundane parts and boosted overall productivity.